REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Experiments

 \subsection{Comparison to baselines}

-As shown in Table~\ref{tbl:baseline_results}, \system consistently outperforms all baselines in all evaluation metrics, demonstrating its effectiveness in selecting FMs under various real constraints.
-Illustrative examples of expert-scored model-query pairs are provided in Appendix~\ref{appendix:expert_examples}. \system achieves the highest Average Top-1 Score~(75.76) and Average Set Score~(75.03), indicating not only that the top-ranked models are aligned with expert preferences, but also that the top-3 selections offer strong and diverse alternatives.
-Compared to \textsc{DB-Retrieval}, which relies on similarity-based retrieval over structured metadata, \system improves Top-1 Hit Rate from 13.33\% to 22.67\%, and MRR from 0.25 to 0.38.
-This underscores the value of reasoning beyond retrieval, especially when user queries involve constraints~(e.g., modality, resolution, compute budget) not explicitly stored in the metadata.
-Although \textsc{Unstructured-RAG} has access to full model descriptions, its performance remains lower due to the lack of structured guidance and modular reasoning.
-This result shows that \system's ability to combine structured schema grounding with dynamic tool orchestration enables precise alignment with user needs.
-Both \system and \textsc{\system-Naive} perform notably better than retrieval-only or unstructured RAG baselines, showing effectiveness of our agent architecture: grounding the selection process in a structured schema and enabling tool-based reasoning provides a substantial advantage.
-However, \system improves further in all major evaluation metrics.
-Although \system has a slightly lower Top-1 Hit Rate~(22.67\% vs. 25.33\%), the higher Average Top-1 Score~(75.76) and MRR~(0.38) suggest that \system selects high-quality models more consistently at the top of its ranking.
-This indicates that our orchestration logic, including multi-turn clarification and reasoning heuristics, contributes meaningfully to performance, especially when model choices are ambiguous or task formulations are complex.
+As shown in \cref{tbl:baseline_results(GPT-4.1)}, \system consistently outperforms all baselines across the evaluated metrics, demonstrating its effectiveness for FM selection under various real constraints.
+Illustrative examples of expert-scored model-query pairs are provided in App.~Sec.~J. Under GPT-4.1, \system achieves the highest Average Top-1 Score~(75.76) and Average Set Score~(75.03), indicating not only that the top-ranked models receive stronger suitability scores, but also that the top-3 selections offer competitive and diverse alternatives.
+It also achieves the highest Top-1 Hit Rate~(21.33\%), High-Quality (HQ) Hit Rate~(40.00\%), and MRR~(0.34), indicating both precision at rank 1 and stable ranking quality.
+Compared to \textsc{DB-Retrieval}, which relies on similarity-based retrieval over structured metadata, \system improves Top-1 Hit Rate from 12.00\% to 21.33\%, HQ Hit Rate from 17.33\% to 40.00\%, and MRR from 0.23 to 0.34.
+This underscores the value of structured decision logic beyond retrieval, especially when user queries involve constraints~(\eg, modality, resolution, compute budget) that require the composition of multiple constraints rather than direct metadata matching.
+Although \textsc{Unstr.-RAG} has access to full model descriptions, its performance remains lower due to the lack of structured guidance and modular reasoning.
+While it achieves moderate Average Top-1 scores~(71.23) compared to \system, its Top-1 Hit Rate~(13.33\%) and MRR~(0.24) remain substantially below \system.
+This result shows that \system's ability to combine structured schema grounding with task-aware tool orchestration enables more precise alignment with user needs.
+Both \system and \textsc{\system-Naive} perform notably better than retrieval-only or unstructured RAG baselines, showing the effectiveness of our modular architecture: grounding the selection process in a structured schema and enabling tool-based reasoning provides a substantial advantage.
+However, \system improves further across all major evaluation metrics compared to \textsc{\system-Naive}.
+For example, Average Top-1 Score improves from 72.67 to 75.76, HQ Hit Rate from 37.33\% to 40.00\%, and MRR from 0.29 to 0.34.
+These gains suggest that our orchestration logic, including multi-turn clarification and decision heuristics, contributes meaningfully to selection quality, especially when model choices are ambiguous or task formulations are complex.